sneu012/api_documentation/README.md

   {
     "AppLoginId": "loginId",
     "DoctorCompanyId": "DoctorCompanyId",
-    "TokenExpiryDate": "2017-12-01T14:40:03.847Z",
+    "TokenExpiryDate": "TokenExpiryDate",
     "Token": "Token",
-    "Signature": "xxxx+B1XiLQgBLU",
+    "Signature": "Signature",
-    "NoOfDaysToExpire": 300,
+    "NoOfDaysToExpire": "NumberOfDaysToExpire",
     "ValidationMessages": null,
     "ValidationStatus": "Success",
     "Meta": null
   }
   ```

+   In order to access RxNT CDAPI, developers/ third parties should have access to RxNT ExternalReferencePatientId, which is available to registered patients in their PHR.
+Third parties should call our API with the ExternalPatientId in order to access patient clinical information.
+RxNT uses patient external id as a primary key to return patient clinical data to registered third party clients.

-  Third parties need to get External Reference Patient ID from patients in order to access their clinical data.
-We have created an API that checks to see if the External Patient Reference ID exists, so that third parties can make sure they have the correct External Patient Id exists before calling the API for data access.
+  We have created an API that checks to see if the ExternalPatientReferenceId exists, so that third parties can make sure they have the correct ExternalReferencePatientId exists before calling the API for data access.

 Sample Request